 It's a term in gaming used for describing AI units movement.
-In Clash of Clans it's pretty much easy to predict, as units will head to the nearest preferred target.
-You can quite precisely plan Balloons path, as they will go for defenses and after taking down first one, they will head for the next closest tower.
+In Clash of Clans, it's pretty much easy to predict, as units will head to the nearest preferred target.
+You can quite precisely plan Balloons path, as they will go for defenses and after taking down the first one, they will head for the next closest tower.

 Spells and dark spells